I may get paid commission for purchases made after clicking a link in this post.

 Step 7: Send an email every time you press publish

 Turbo charge Step 6 with this neat trick… commit to sending an email every time you publish a blog post.

-I’m not sure many of us these days pay that much attention to exactly when a blogger posts a blog post… but most of us will know when our favourite bloggers email out their newsletter… And, I don’t know about you, but I really notice if don’t get an email newsletter I was expecting!
+I’m not sure many of us these days pays that much attention to exactly when a blogger posts a new blog post… But most of us will know when our favourite bloggers email out their newsletter… And, I don’t know about you, but I really notice if don’t get an email newsletter I was expecting!

 And if you don’t stick to your posting schedule, then either you’ll have to email your subscribers and tell them why you haven’t got a new blog post for them this week OR, if you don’t email either, you’ll have to deal with a deluge of emails from concerned subscribers checking you are OK!

 Step 8: Reward yourself